nklizhe/resume/CV.md

 ## Experience

+#### A Stealth-mode Startup, Technical Consultant (Jan 2014 ~ April 2014)

+Helping a startup building their first product in mobile/traval/marketin/social space.
+As a technical consultant and only coder of the team, I've architected and implemented the whole backend and REST api (PHP+MySQL) and created the iOS app from scratch.

-#### Inspirify Limited, Founder / Chief Architect (Dec 2013 ~ Present)
+#### Inspirify Limited, Founder & CEO (Dec 2013 ~ Present)

-[Inspirify](http://www.insprfy.com) is a software company dedicates in making great products.
-I started this company to help people bring their ideas to life.
-And making more cool products. ;-)
+[Inspirify](http://www.insprfy.com) building next generation gaming platform in the cloud.

 #### QVIVO Limited, Software Engineer (May 2010 ~ Nov 2013)

 Enjoyed every moment working with amazing people and making great products (https://www.qvivo.com).
 Deeply involved in almost all aspects of software architecting and engineering.
 And doing whatever I can to move QVIVO forward and successful.

+* Created QVIVO OS X/iOS apps.
+(C++/Objective-C/Cocoa/OS X/HTML/Javascript)
 * Created QVIVO [Chromecast](http://www.google.com/intl/zh-CN/chrome/devices/chromecast/) App and add chromecast support to QVIVO iOS Apps
 * Created and published [QVIVO Roku Channel](http://blog.qvivo.com/post/56408363444/qvivo-roku-beta-channel-qvivo-has-just-launched-a) (Roku/BrightScript)
-* Created QVIVO for Mac.
-(C++/Objective-C/Cocoa/OS X/HTML/Javascript)
 * Designed and implemented an Objective-C framework for OS X/iOS products.
 (Objective-C)
-* Implemented more than half of the foundation libraries for QVIVO desktop apps.
-(C++/Boost/Windows/Mac)
+* Designed and implemented over half of the foundation libraries for QVIVO apps.
+(Crossplatform/C++/Boost/Windows/Mac)

 #### Infocast Ltd., Senior Analyst Programmer / Team Leader (Sep 2006 ~ May 2010)